 As Aeroplan points purchases are processed by Points.com, you won’t be able to earn category accelerators on Air Canada or travel purchases.

-Note that buying or gifting Aeroplan points with a Canadian credit card will result in GST/HST being added to the total, which would erode the value of your purchase.
+When buying or gifting Aeroplan points with a Canadian credit card, it will result in GST/HST being added to the total, eroding some of the value of your purchase.

-If you must use a Canadian credit card, you’ll be acquiring Aeroplan points at approximately 2.1 cents per point depending on your provincial tax rate.
+If you must use a Canadian credit card, you’ll be acquiring Aeroplan points at a higher rate, depending on your provincial tax rate.
 With taxes included, the value proposition weakens, and you may be better off earning Aeroplan points in other ways.

 Who Should Buy Aeroplan Points?